Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.initial_definition}}**

-initial_definition: "The initial definition node groups the parameters that define the trade at the moment the position is taken."
+### Adding an Initial Definition

+To add an initial definition node, select *Add Initial Definition* on the open stage node menu.
+The initial definition node is created along with the rest of the basic structure of nodes required to define the initial state of the position.